jianxiongcai/HelloSLAM/3d_point_refinement/README.md

 Require MATLAB to run.
 Run ```main.m``` to see the final result.
 We provide a ```Line_Cloud.fig``` as a result used in presentation.
 The other files are the functions used in this folder.
 ## Details.
-What is the purpose for this function?
-What is the outline for this?
-You can find out in the matlab file.
+You can find out detailed explaination about functions and outlines in the matlab file.
 There exists very detailed instuctions inside.